Depsang Plains: Depsang Bulge conflicts

 India continues to maintain the bulge in the Indian territory as per China's 1960 claim line as Indian territory, while its troops have been asked to patrol up to the ceasefire line marked on Indian maps (which has been referred to as the Patrol Point 10 or PP-10).

 In April 2013, the Chinese PLA troops set up a temporary camp at the mouth of Depsang Bulge, where the Raki Nala and Depsang Nala meet, claiming it to be Chinese territory.
 But, after a three-week standoff, they withdrew as a result of a diplomatic agreement with India.
-In 2015 China tried setting up a watch tower near Burtsa.
+In 2015, China tried setting up a watch tower near Burtsa.
 Any threat to Depsang affects India's DS-DBO road.
 Initially India had stationed about 120 tanks in the SSN, and over the years this number has increased.

-During the 2020 China–India standoff, the Depsang Bulge was again mentioned as one of the areas where China extended its claims.
+During the 2020 standoff, the Depsang Bulge was again mentioned as one of the areas where China extended its claims.
 It came to light that the Chinese troops had been blocking Indian patrols from proceeding along the Raki Nala valley near a location called "bottleneck" since 2017.
 After a resolution to the standoff at Pangong Lake in February 2021, it was reported that the Chinese started strengthening their positions at Depsang.

 The new line being demanded by China amounted to a loss of 250 square kilometres of territory for India, while the loss from India's perception of the Line of Actual Control was 900 square kilometres.